Cillo98/Group-Sorter/README.md

 \forall i \in \{0, 1, 2, 3, 4\}, twoAttrGaps_i = \frac{attrTotals_i - doubleAttrsQuantity_i}{4}
 $$

 Given these two arrays, two variables are used to store the index at which one of the AttributeGaps  arrays has the highest value.
-They contain the indexes of the two best groups in which to add the new entitity:
+They contain the indexes of the two best groups in which to add the new entity:
 $$
 oneIndexMaxGap = indexMaxValue(oneAttrGaps)
 $$